 If you’re set on getting a large, hooded litter box but have a timid cat, try the Petphabet Jumbo Hooded Cat Litter Box.

 This litter box is best suited for timider cats for two reasons.
 (1) The top half of the tray is made from clear plastic.
 This means your cat can view the world around them as they do their business, helping them feel safer.
 And (2) there is no swinging door which can be offputting for some felines.

 However, you still get all the benefits of a hooded litter tray, namely the perks of all mess being contained.
 The open door also provides ventilation and helps to prevent nasty odors from concentrating inside the tray.
 With fewer nasty smells, your cat will be even further encouraged to go to the toilet in their litter box.

 Unfortunately, the design of the Petphabet Covered Jumbo Hooded Litter Box is slightly limited if you have a spraying cat.
-Some online reviews note that the point where the base and top connects is not leak-proof, and so urine can seep out the small gap.
+Some online reviews note that the point where the base and top connect is not leak-proof, so urine can seep out the small gap.
 With that being said, if it’s just stray litter you’re having an issue with containing, this litter box will do the job nicely.

 - XL litter tray great for big cats

-- Hooded design contains mess inside
+- Hooded design keeps any mess inside

 - Rounded edges and polished finish for easy cleaning

 - Range of different colors to choose from